Atashnezhad/NLP_Proj2/README.md

 - TFIDF vectorizer can be studied and see if it helps the accuracy of models.
 - In voting ML algorithm more model can be introduced which it would help for sure.
-- The goal of this project was to make a challenge and check out how much we can get close to text classification using common python libraries.